jondawes/DelphixDevOpsDemo/README.md

 ## Open lab environments
 Ideally you want to have the following screens prepared for the runthrough:
-- a terminal with this repositorty checked out and up to date
+- A terminal with this repositorty checked out and up to date
 - This GitHub repository in a browser on the Actions tab (customer visible)
 - This page in a browser to enable copy and paste of commands (not customer visible)
 - Delphix Engine management interface